tigerbeetle/tigerbeetle/docs/reference/requests/create_transfers.md

 transfer may have a different [`amount`](../transfer.md#amount), limited to the maximum (if non-zero) `amount` of the transfer in the request.

-Otherwise, the existing transfer is identical to the transfer in the request.
+Otherwise, with the possible exception of the `timestamp` field, the existing transfer is identical to the transfer in the request.

 To correctly [recover from application crashes](../../coding/reliable-transaction-submission.md), many applications should handle `exists` exactly as [`ok`](#ok).

+### `imported_event_timestamp_must_not_regress`

+This result only applies when [Transfer.flags.imported](../transfer.md#flagsimported) is set.

+The transfer was not created.
+The user-defined [`Transfer.timestamp`](../transfer.md#timestamp) regressed, but it must be greater than the last timestamp assigned to any `Transfer` in the cluster.

+### `imported_event_timeout_must_be_zero`

+This result only applies when [Transfer.flags.imported](../transfer.md#flagsimported) is set.

+The transfer was not created.
+The [`Transfer.timeout`](../transfer.md#timeout) is nonzero, but must be zero.

+It's possible to import [pending](../transfer.md#flagspending) transfers with a user-defined timestamp, but since it's not driven by the real-time clock, it cannot define a timeout for automatic expiration.
+In those cases, the [two-phase post or rollback](../../coding/two-phase-transfers.md) must be done manually.

 ### `overflows_debits_pending`